cedar-policy/cedar-docs/docs/syntax-operators.md

 ## String operators and functions<a name="operators-string"></a>

-Use these operators and functions to compare strings or convert them to other types\.
+Use these operators and functions to compare strings or convert them to other types.

 ### `like` \(string matching with wildcard\)<a name="operators-string-like"></a>

 **Usage:** `<string> like <string with wildcards>`

-Binary operator that evaluates to `true` if the string in the left operand matches the pattern string in the right operand\.
-A pattern string can include one or more asterisks \(\*\) as wildcard characters that match 0 or more of any character\.
+Binary operator that evaluates to `true` if the string in the left operand matches the pattern string in the right operand.
+A pattern string can include one or more asterisks (`*`) as wildcard characters that match 0 or more of any character.

-To match a literal asterisk character, use the escaped `\*` sequence in the pattern string\.
+To match a literal asterisk character, use the escaped `\*` sequence in the pattern string.

 ### `.decimal()` \(parse string and convert to decimal\)<a name="function-decimal"></a>

 **Usage:** `<string>.decimal()`

-Function that parses the string and attempts to convert it to type [decimal](syntax-datatypes.md#datatype-decimal)\.
-If the string doesn't represent a valid decimal value, it generates an error\.
+Function that parses the string and tries to convert it to type [decimal](syntax-datatypes.md#datatype-decimal).
+If the string doesn't represent a valid decimal value, it generates an error.

-To be successfully interpreted as a decimal value, the string must contain a decimal seperator \(`.`\) and at least one digit before and at least one digit after the separator\.
-There can be no more than 4 digits after the separator\.
-The value must be within the valid range of the decimal type, from \-922337203685477\.5808 to 922337203685477\.5807
+To be interpreted successfully as a decimal value, the string must contain a decimal separator \(`.`\) and at least one digit before and at least one digit after the separator.
+There can be no more than 4 digits after the separator.
+The value must be within the valid range of the decimal type, from `-922337203685477.5808` to `922337203685477.5807`.

 ### `.ip()` \(parse string and convert to ipaddr\)<a name="function-ip"></a>

 **Usage:** `<string>.ip(<ipaddr>)`

-Function that parses the string and attempts to convert it to type ipaddr\.
-If the string doesn't represent a valid IP address or range, then it generates an error\.
+Function that parses the string and attempts to convert it to type `ipaddr`.
+If the string doesn't represent a valid IP address or range, then it generates an error.

 ```
 ip("127.0.0.1")